Large breed dogs, like Saint

 Bernards, are more prone to bloat.

-I though everyone had heard about bloat.
+I thought everyone had heard about bloat.
 Turns out one of the most pet savvy people I know hadn’t.
 So when her middle-aged German Shepherd started retching non-productively, she thought it was the result of a new food she was feeding… and thought it could wait ‘till morning.

 Not so.
 Within a couple of hours, things had worsened and before she knew it… he was gone.
 That fast.